Portfolio-Solver-Platform/secrets-manager-transit/README.md

 Run the image: `docker compose up -d --build`

-For a first time run, it must be initialised by running `dao operator init` within the container.
+For a first time run, it must be initialised by running `bao operator init` within the container.
 Then, all the keys must be stored somewhere securely.

-The manager must be unseal by running `dao operator unseal <unseal-key>` three times with three different unseal keys.
+The manager must be unsealed by running `bao operator unseal <unseal-key>` three times with three different unseal keys.
+Remember to clear the command history afterwards using `history -c`.

 Run `terraform init`.
 Then, set the `VAULT_TOKEN` environment variable to the root token, i.e., `export VAULT_TOKEN=<root-token>`.
 Apply the manager's configuration by running `terraform apply`.

+Get the boostrap token by running: `terraform output -raw kubernetes_bootstrap_token`